auth0-sandbox/auth0-application-development/module01-instructions.md

 to the application landing page.

 1. Click the login button at the top right again.
-This time it should work amd you will see the login page.
+This time it should work, and you will see the login page.
 There is not a user yet to sign in, so click the link to *Sign up* and create a user for yourself.
 Do not use 'Continue with Google', we must create a local user.